 Around the world, consumers enjoy PepsiCo products more than one billion times a day.
 With that global scale comes an opportunity to provide our consumers with products that are nutritious and enjoyable.
 Our move toward building a portfolio of more nutritious options is in line with the direction of consumers towards a healthier lifestyle, a movement that shows no signs of slowing.
 This presents promising growth potential for PepsiCo.

 To the World:

 Ensuring the population is able to choose products for a healthy, balanced diet is a challenge in both the least and most developed countries.
-While many of our products are not intended to be core elements of the daily diet, we recognize that consumer are also seeking healthier options for their snack and beverage consumption.
+While many of our products are not intended to be core elements of the daily diet, we recognize that consumers are also seeking healthier options for their snack and beverage consumption.

-- ≥ 67% of beverage portfolio volume will not exceed 100 Calories from added sugars per 12 ounce serving;
+- ≥ 67% of beverage portfolio volume will not exceed 100 Calories from added sugars per 12 ounce serving

 - ≥ 75% of foods portfolio volume will not exceed 1.3 milligrams of sodium per Calorie